mayankmahajan24/QL/docs/LanguageReference.md

 ## 1.0 Introduction
 JavaScript Object Notation (JSON) is an open-standard format that uses human-readable format to capture attribute-value pairs.
 JSON has gained prominence replacing XML encoded-data in browser-server communication, particularly with the explosion of RESTful APIs and AJAX requests that often make use of JSON.

 While domain-specific languages like SQL and PostgreSQL work with relational databases, languages like AWK specialize in processing datatables, especially tab-separated files.
-We noticed a need for a language designed to interact with JSON data, to quickly search through JSON structures and run meaningful queries.
+We noticed a need for a language designed to interact with JSON data, to quickly search through JSON structures and run meaningful queries on the JSON data, all while using a syntax that aligned much more closely with the actual structure of the data we were using.

 ## 2.0 Data Types
 ### 2.1 Primitive Types